R3Dx-creative/clip-ranking/README.md

 A system for game clips in closed friend community.

-It aggregate reactions, notify, classify and concatenate game clips.
+It notify game clips, aggregate reactions on them, classify and concatenate them.

+Also, users can set their ways.

 It is in develop yet.